interrogator/jason-lee-iran/README.md

 By the time I got to Iran from Beijing to Tehran I had already taken over 17,000 photos in 3.5 months.
 I still had the energy to crawl into a cubby and taken a photo!

-> Nasir-el-Molk mosque, the most photographed mosque in southern Iran
+> Nasir-el-Molk Mosque, the most photographed mosque in southern Iran

 ---

 ![43.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i43.jpg)

-There is beach house barbie.
-There is roller blade barbie.
-And now there is an Islam barbie.
+There is Beach House Barbie.
+There is Rollerblade Barbie.
+And now there is an Islam Barbie.

 > Shiraz bazaar, Iran